DefWolf/Lithium.PHP-ransomware/README.md

 8. Replaces the main page of the site (Deface)

 Python ransomware is still in development.
 And he does not carry a serious threat.

+This is a test version of the encryptor.